Italy hikes 2023 debt issuance as public finances creak

 The Italian government's funding needs are being further complicated by its difficulties in meeting policy conditions set by the European Commission in return for billions of euros of post-pandemic Recovery Funds.

-JP Morgan predicted in a note to clients on Friday that a delay in receiving an overdue second tranche of the EU funds would lead to an increase in Treasury bill or bond issuance this year to cover the temporary funding shortfall.
+JP Morgan predicted in a note to clients on Friday that a probable delay in receiving a second tranche of the EU funds due this year would lead to an increase in Treasury bill or bond issuance to cover the temporary funding shortfall.

 The Treasury has so far covered around 80% of its 2023 gross funding needs, it estimated on Friday.
 Analysts had previously estimated a figure of around 90%.